 This course examines how brands embrace social media as a channel of customer care.
 Students will examine strategies and techniques for social listening that improve a brand's offerings and reputation.
-Students will discover how online platforms are uniquely set-up for brand community involvement in environmental activism, spreading awareness about social causes that matter most to consumers and ongoing campaign support required to achieve customer loyalty.
 Learn how to delight customers through personalized experiences across each touchpoint of a digital customer journey.
 Find out how brands develop superior response management systems using social CRM and complaint handling processes that integrated call centers with social media, email, websites, and instant messaging.
 Students will examine best practices for creating loyalty programs that incentivize referrals and repeat purchases through experience-based rewards and gamification.
 Finally, this course will explain how loyal customers can be transformed into brand advocates.
-Prerequisite: MKT 5125.